 - Where could you streamline your process?

-Use your responses to build content workflows per channel.
+Use your answers to build out content workflows per channel.
 Be as specific as you can and include:

-Don’t forget to document your conclusions with written guidelines.
-This gives you something to refer to, provides a baseline for evolving process, and ensures everyone is on the same page.
+Don’t forget to document your conclusions.
+This gives you written guidelines to refer to, provides a baseline for evolving process, and ensures everyone is on the same page.
 It’s also useful when it comes to onboarding people into workflows down the line.

 Once you have a working content governance model for your domestic market, you can scale that for multiple languages and markets.
 To do that, consider:

-- Are you centralizing content creation and distribution with HQ, creating content in-country, or both?
+- Are you centralizing content creation and distribution with headquarters, creating content in-country, or both?

 - Do you have in-country stakeholders to consider?
 Who and where are they?